-Debunking Beheaded Babies, Concert Rapes, and Human Shields: Hasbara Words that Work for Israeli War Crimes, Apartheid, and Genocide - MuslimMatters.org
+Debunking Beheaded Babies, Concert Rapes, And Human Shields: Hasbara Words That Work For Israeli War Crimes, Apartheid, And Genocide - MuslimMatters.org

 - This is a lengthy piece rebutting pro-Israel misinformation – you can review the intro / tl;dr if you just want a quick summary.

-- If you only read one section with evidences, the most important is Section 4 on “human shields” as this is the biggest unchallenged repeated lie.
+- If you only read one section in detail, the most important is Section 4 on “human shields” as this is the biggest unchallenged repeated lie.

 - I would also recommend reviewing Section 2 on how pro-Israel talking points were created, and how they are deployed to frame arguments – this will teach you both how they think about issues as well as learn what they know are their own weaknesses and try to avoid.